HAVIT HV-KB366L RGB review

 HAVIT HV-KB366L RGB Overall Verdict

-My conclusion on this mechanical keyboard is it’s possibly the best cheap RGB mechanical keyboard available today.
+My conclusion on the HAVIT HV KB366L mechanical keyboard is it’s possibly the best cheap RGB mechanical keyboard available today.
 Although it doesn’t have all the customization that other more expensive RGB keyboards offer, its sub-$100 price tag more than makes up for it.
+Given such a low-cost solution to an RGB backlit mechanical keyboard, the HAVIT KB366L has a nice build and is super fun to use.
+Its ease-of-use and customizability makes it perfect for those new to mechanical keyboards or those looking on a budget.